Triple-Tone Microwave Control for Sensitivity Optimization in Compact Ensemble Nitrogen-Vacancy Magnetometers: Pulsed ODMR

-For both single- and triple-tone excitation, we performed two-dimensional sweeps of the MW pulse duration and applied MW power (using the software that controls the Keysight hardware, which sets the amplitude of the signal sent from the AWG).
+For both single- and triple-tone excitation, we performed two-dimensional sweeps of the MW pulse duration and applied MW power.
 Figure~\ref{fig:pulsed_odmr_combined_final_2} compares experimental ODMR maps with simulations.
 In (b) and (d), the experimental Rabi frequencies are approximated from the MW voltage amplitude using a 2.24 MHz/mV calibration based on Rabi oscillations taken at the same time as the data.
 However, we later observed fluctuations in the voltage-to-Rabi-frequency zero offset of $\sim$100 kHz, which likely underlies the small vertical offsets between the simulation and experiment.
 A vertical step visible in the triple-tone data arises from driving detuned hyperfine transitions.
 Extracted sensitivities confirm enhancement: for the slope, we measure a single-tone to triple-tone sensitivity ratio of $2.93 \pm 0.09$, in excellent agreement with the simulated ratio of 2.93.
-Slope$/\sqrt{T}$ yields a sensitivity ratio of $2.28 \pm 0.05$, slightly below the simulated 2.49 likely due to the maximum occurring at the edge of the measured and simulated parameter range.
+Slope$/\sqrt{T}$ yields a sensitivity ratio of $2.28 \pm 0.05$, slightly below the simulated 2.49, likely due to the maximum occurring at the edge of the measured and simulated parameter range.

 To extend our analysis beyond the experimental regime, we simulated pulsed ODMR signals across a range of dephasing rates $\gamma$, optimizing our sensitivity metrics over Rabi frequency, pulse duration, and detuning at each dephasing value (Appendix~\ref{appendix:pulsed_ODMR}).
-Results are shown in Fig.~\ref{fig:pulsed_odmr_slope_sloperatio}.
+Results are shown in Fig.~\ref{fig:pulsed_odmr_slope_sloperatio} (a-b).
 Triple-tone consistently outperforms single-tone driving, especially at low dephasing rates.
 At higher $\gamma$ (Appendix \ref{appendix:pulsed_ODMR}), the advantage for using triple tone diminishes.
-This is because higher Rabi frequencies are required to attain good contrast, and as this value approaches the hyperfine splitting, the off-resonant excitation leads to complicated interference effects.
+This is because higher Rabi frequencies are required to attain good contrast, and as the Rabi frequency approaches the hyperfine splitting, the off-resonant excitation leads to complicated interference effects.
 These results highlight that triple-tone pulsed ODMR is particularly effective in systems with long coherence times.
+Figure \ref{fig:pulsed_odmr_slope_sloperatio} (c) shows the dependence of slope as a function of Rabi frequency, exhibiting only a weak variation with dephasing rate, and demonstrating that triple-tone excitation is detrimental in the limit of high Rabi frequencies.